Sync to BigQuery/Snowflake Data Warehouse

 -

-To find the Account ID in Snowflake, click Copy account identifier
+To find the Account ID in Snowflake, click Copy account URL and select the ID portion of the URL (example ID:

 -